bufhdy/Saruku/README.md

 4. App will crush when running in the .dmg file.
 So please drag Saruku into the Applications folder.
 5. Cannot change the colour title bar text.
 (Don't know how to. )
 6. It'll get stuck in open panel if view mode is list.
 Wwhen mode is icon it's all right
+7. On full screen, Saruku will be cropped.

 ## To-Dos